Frequently Asked Questions

 What are the symptoms of pregnancy?

-Many women don’t experience any symptoms until after they have missed their period.
+Pregnancy Symptoms vary and many women don’t experience any symptoms until after they have missed their period.
 Nausea, swollen breasts, being tired or dizzy as well as frequent urination are common symptoms a pregnant woman experiences.
 Every woman’s body is different and may experience unique symptoms.
 It is possible that any combination of these symptoms could mean you are premenstrual or that you have some illness.
 The only way to be sure it to have a pregnancy test.

 For many women, especially young women, irregular periods are fairly common.
 This means that the period can be delayed.
 These irregularities can happen from month to month.
 Although pregnancy could be a reason for missing a period, it could also be caused by illness, travel, worry or stress.